WPChill/strong-testimonials/readme.txt

 The widget now has the same features as the cycle shortcode, and the cycle process has been made more compatible with other plugins and themes.

 = 1.8.1 =
-Fixed a minor bug in Internet Explorer 7 or 8.
+Fixed a minor bug in Internet Explorer 7 and 8.

 = 1.8 =
 New features in cycle shortcode: Excerpt and "Read more" link.
 Solved CSS width and float conflicts with some themes.
 Ready for translations.